pypa/distlib/docs/migration.rst

 Entry points in ``pkg_resources`` are equivalent to a per-distribution registry (see :ref:`dist-registry`).
-The keys to the registry are just names in a hierarchical namespace delineated with periods (like Python packages, so we'll refer to them as *pkgnames* in the following discussion).
+The keys to the registry are just names in a hierarchical namespace delineated with periods (like Python packages).
 These keys are called *groups* in ``pkg_resources`` documentation, though that term is a little ambiguous.
 In Eclipse, for example, they are called *extension point IDs*, which is a little closer to the intended usage, but a bit of a mouthful.
 In ``distlib``, we'll use the term ``category`` or ``registry category``.

 In ``distlib``, the implementation of the registry is slightly different from that of ``pkg_resources``.
 A :class:`Distribution` instance has a ``registry``